-Did you know that National Minimum Wage rates are due to change on 1 April 2021?
-In our latest blog, Reece Eccles, payroll specialist at PM+M outlines everything you need to know…
+Did you know that National Minimum Wage rates are due to change on 1 April 2023?
+In our latest blog, Julie Mason, payroll director at PM+M outlines everything you need to know…

 What are the current and upcoming rates?

 A comparison between the current and future rates for each band are outlined in the table below:

 |Rate from April 2022||Rate from April 2023||% increase|